Women in cinema (in collaboration with UNESCO)

 Despite the geographic, demographic or economic differences, all creative cities have committed themselves to develop and share best innovative practices to promote the development of creative industries, to increase participation in cultural life and to integrate culture into sustainable urban development policies.

-The program of films “Cultural and Natural Heritage, Tourism and Sport” will present documentary films that correspond the topic.
+The program of films “Women in cinema” will present documentary films made by women directors or focused on women personality.
 The best film in this program will be awarded a recognition prize from UNESCO.
 As a part of cooperation with Almaty Film Festival, UNESCO representatives will take part in the business events of the film festival (round panels / discussions).